Build page 1 . BBQ offset smoker built in St Augustine.

 We've turned the smoker on its side, mounted the firebox and are welding the firebox permanently and solidly to the smoking cooking chamber.
 When done we'll stand it back up.

-On the bottom of the firebox where no one could see, we let Jamie do the welding.
+no one could see, we let Jamie do the welding.
 He was a very fast learner.
 I was impressed how well he did.

 Below: Look at his weld.
 This customer Jamie did extremely well.